tdt/core/controllers/README.md

 ## SPECTQLController and SPECTQIndex

 These controllers handle SPECTQL requests.

-## SQLController

-This controller handles SQL endpoint requests.
+SPECTQL is our own query language that can be used on resources.
+For more documentation take a look at controllers/spectql/README.md.

 # The HTTP Range 14 problem